Wataru Endo: International career

 On 23 July 2015, Japan's coach Vahid Halilhodžić called Endo up to the squad for the upcoming 2015 EAFF East Asian Cup.
 On 2 August 2015, he made his international debut in the opening game of the competition in a 2–1 defeat to North Korea.
 He was named in Japan's squad for the 2018 FIFA World Cup in Russia, although he did not play in any of their matches.

-Endo was again in the Japan squad for the 2022 FIFA World Cup in Qatar, where the team reached the round of 16 before losing to Croatia on penalties.
+Endō was again in the Japan squad for the 2022 FIFA World Cup in Qatar, where the team reached the round of 16 before losing to Croatia on penalties.

-As of January 2024, Endo has scored three international goals.
+As of September 2024, Endo has scored four international goals.
 He was named captain of the national team in June 2023.
 In January 2024, he was named for the 2023 AFC Asian Cup final squads, and scored a late goal for Japan in the 2–1 loss against Iraq in their second group match.

+On 15 May 2026, he was named in Japan's 26-man squad for the 2026 FIFA World Cup.
+However, he withdrew from the squad due to a foot injury that he had sustained in February and was replaced by Shuto Machino on 11 June.
+Following his withdrawal, Endo announced his retirement from international football.